-The system tracks compliance using mandatory fields, time limits and workflow interruptions when the correct steps are not followed.
-The users are provided alert notifications and messages to promote compliance to the programmed workflow.

-On a quarterly basis, the State Medicaid Agency conducts a comprehensive analysis of data reports to review trends, compliance to timelines and utilization in the areas of LOC, service plan, administrative authority responsibilities, financial accountability and health and welfare, qualified providers to measure the effectiveness of the CAP Business system in assuring each waiver assurance is met.
-This analysis identifies strengths and opportunities for improvement as well as identification of areas to prioritize.
+The system tracks compliance using mandatory fields, time limits, and workflow interruptions when the correct steps are not followed.
+The users are provided alert notifications and messages to promote cQuarterly, the State Medicaid Agency conducts a comprehensive analysis of data reports to review trends, compliance to timelines, and utilization in the areas of LOC, service plan, administrative authority responsibilities, financial accountability and health and welfare, qualified providers to measure the effectiveness of the CAP Business system in assuring each waiver assurance is met.
+This analysis identifies strengths and opportunities for improvement and identifies areas to prioritize.
 During this comprehensive analysis, discovery methods are used to ensure that staff, processes, data systems, and reporting mechanisms are working as intended to meet minimum standards and desired outcomes of the waiver quality improvement system.
-As a first step identified areas of weak performance are brought up to minimum standards through an understanding of the problem.
+As a first step, identified areas of weak performance are brought up to minimum standards through an understanding of the problem.
 Remedial action is taken to correct the root causes of the problem to improve performance in the weak area to prevent similar problems in the future.
-During analysis review, if a trend is identified that requires more focus or remediation, the case management entities, independent assessment entity (after May 2020) or HCBS provider is informed of the quality improvement focus within 15 business days of discovery.
-Depending on the focus of the trend, training/technical assistance is performed, and a remediation plan is put in plan to either enhance what is working well or re-train to enhance efficiency and compliance.
-If the identified trend requires remediation, a 3-month QIS period is implemented which includes re-training and direct technical guidance.
-The State Medicaid Agency may impose suspension of specific activities until the issue is remediated to quality improvement.
-This QIS quarter is provided to all CMEs and IAEs, however, the entities that are directly out of compliance must complete a corrective action plan for review and approval to initiate steps to align to waiver assurances.
-If compliance is not achieved, a "non-eligible provider transition plan" is developed.
+During analysis review, if a trend is identified that requires more focus or remediation, the case management entities, independent assessment entity, or HCBS provider is informed of the quality improvement focus within 15 business days of discovery.
+Depending on the focus of the trend, training/technical assistance is performed, and a remediation plan is put in a plan to either enhance what is working well or re-train to improve efficiency and compliance.
+If the identified trend requires remediation, a 3-month QIS period is implemented, including retraining and direct technical guidance.
+The State Medicaid Agency may impose a suspension of specific activities until the issue is remediated for quality improvement.
+This QIS quarter is provided to all CMEs and IAEs; however, the out-of-compliance entities must complete a corrective action plan for review and approval to initiate steps to align to waiver assurances.
+If compliance is not achieved, a "non-eligible provider transition plan" is

 Prioritization of noncompliance areas is made when access to care barriers or gaps in services provision are presented.
-These gaps may include HCBS providers not receiving authorization timely to render approved services, prior approval records that prohibit reimbursement of services and workflow that restricts ability to the documents the receipt of a request a fair hearing.
+These gaps may include HCBS providers not receiving timely authorization to render approved services, prior approval records that prohibit reimbursement of services, and workflow that restricts the ability to document the receipt of a request for a fair hearing.

-A dashboard is updated daily in the CAP Business systems that displays performance of the waiver.
+A dashboard is updated daily in the CAP Business systems that display the performance of the waiver.
 An announcement queue is used to communicate quality improvement information.

-To validate the efficiency and capacity of each responsible entity, the CAP Business system measures their performance monthly.
+To validate the efficiency and capacity of each responsible entity, the CAP Business system measures its performance monthly.
 Each entity must maintain a 90% quality compliance rate.

-The CAP Business system is assessed daily to measure ability to manage this HCBS QIS and waiver compliance.

-assessment of the system is monitored through:
+The CAP Business system is assessed daily to measure the ability to manage this HCBS QIS and waiver compliance.
+The assessment of the system is monitored through:

-- 1. Audits and reviews;
+- 1. Audits and reviews:

 - 2. MMIS;

 - 3. Experience Surveys;

 - 4. Stakeholder's input

-- 5. Scope of the work; and

-- 6. Weekly discussion and tracking meetings.
+- 5. Scope of the work; and - 6.
+Weekly discussion and tracking meetings.

-When areas of non-compliance are identified, the CAP Business system is informed of the concerns and required to complete a root cause analysis.
+When areas of noncompliance are identified, the CAP Business system is informed of the concerns and required to complete a root cause analysis.
 A corrective action plan is implemented that includes timeframes and any identified system change requests.
 Refer to H-1bi.
 This system is in the process of being certified.

-Stakeholders are notified quarterly through planned stakeholder engagement meetings about waiver trends and performances.
-Stakeholders are given the opportunity to voice concerns or provide recommendation on how the systems may be more efficient or methods to implement and manage waiver assurances and QIS.
+Through planned stakeholder engagement meetings, stakeholders are notified quarterly about waiver trends and performances.
+Stakeholders can voice concerns or provide recommendations on how the systems may be more efficient or methods to implement and manage waiver assurances and QIS.